- Home

 Everyone grieves differently

-Grief is not an illness and does not need to be fixed.
-It can, however, be a confusing and overwhelming experience that causes strong emotional and physical reactions.
+Grief can be a confusing and overwhelming experience.
+It can involve a range of feelings and they can affect you in different ways.
 You may find it helpful to learn more about common grief reactions and ways of coping.

 - your gender